randomwangran/randomwangran-mesh/README.md

 #### If the commit is a bridge, what it looks like when a force applies to it?
 #### If the commit is a mountain, what it sounds like when you make noise from 7 meters away?
 #### What is a drag coefficient if the wind attacking from the top/right/left?
-#### If you through this thing into the sky, what is the trajectory looks like?
+#### If you throw this thing into the sky, what is the trajectory looks like?
 #### If a bullet attacking it, what it look like?